worstfq/ismahub/README.md

 # IsmaHub

 Hey 😺 IsmaHub is my small project currently it supports only Forsaken.
 However i plan to expand it on more games.
+Supports Solara and every executor thats better then it.
+(However idk if all the features work on solara)

 ## The ONLY and REAL IsmaHub loadstring is